 What is the ‘payback’ period for a new boiler

 A ‘payback’ period is the number of years it will take to recoup the upfront cost of a new boiler via fuel bill savings and reduced maintenance costs.

 The cost of a new boiler installation commonly varies from as little as £1,400 for a straightforward ‘swap’ of an entry level, heat-only boiler.
 To perhaps £4,000 for a large, premium quality combi boiler, with everything in-between.
 Most new boiler installations cost between £2,000 - £3,000.

-At £2,500 say, a new boiler that brings an energy saving of £340 per annum will recoup its installation cost in 7.3 years, based fuel savings alone.
-This will be quicker for an LPG boiler because bottled gas is more expensive per kW hour.
+At £2,500 say, a new boiler that brings an energy saving of £40 per annum will not recoup its value.

 Boiler efficiency is of course important and may bring decent savings.
-However heating system efficiency is just as important and can cost a lot less to achieve.
+However heating system efficiency is more important and can cost a lot less to achieve.
 If you have a reliable condensing boiler, then it is worth considering heating system efficiency measures before considering a new boiler.
 You can use us to help you with this.

-The total cost for 7 TRVs can be as little £100 in parts and perhaps £150 in labour.
-The cost of a programmable room stat will be about £140 in parts and £60 - £150 (as a very rough guide) in labour depending on whether the engineer needs to run a wire to the boiler or not; some programmers will work remotely without a wire.
+The cost of a compensation control will be about £140 in parts and £60 - £150 (as a very rough guide) in labour depending on whether the engineer needs to run a wire to the boiler or not; some programmers will work remotely without a wire.
 They need to speak the same language as the boiler and that is where it gets a bit tricky.
 We can help you with this, contact us for help.